German Job Visa Opportunity Card

 Points Distribution for the Opportunity Card at a Glance

-• Two points for two years of professional experience following vocational training in the last five years, and for applicants not older than 35.
+- Two points for two years of professional experience following vocational training in the last five years, and for applicants under 35.

 Application Assistant